yamalpaca/Score-Calculator/README.md

 - Click a button on the chart to toggle it and adjust your score
 - Adjust a slider underneath a button set its timing accuracy
 - Drag the chart with your mouse to scroll
-- Toggle the Skill Star button only its image is large
+- Toggle the Skill Star button only when its image is large

 ---